awsdocs/aws-doc-sdk-examples/gov2/cloudwatch/README.md

 `go run PutEventv2.go -l LAMBDA-ARN -f EVENT-FILE`

-- _LAMBDA-ARN_ is the ARN of the Lambda function of which the event is concerned.
+- _LAMBDA-ARN_ is the ARN of the AWS Lambda function of which the event is concerned.
 - _EVENT-FILE_ is the local file specifying details of the event to send to Amazon EventBridge.

 The unit test accepts similar values in _config.json_.